wduo/Strong_Baseline_of_Pedestrian_Attribute_Recognition/README.md

 ## A Strong Baseline of Pedestrian Attribute Recognition

+The code for our paper [Rethinking of Pedestrian Attribute Recognition: Realistic Datasets with Efficient Method](https://arxiv.org/abs/2005.11909)
 Considering the big performance gap of various SOTA baseline, we provide a solid and strong baseline for fair comparison.